kapsner/lightgbm.py/README.md

 id_col <- NULL
 ```

 To evaluate the model performance, the dataset is split into a training set and a test set with `caret::createDataPartition`.
-This function ensures are stratified sampling.
+This function ensures a stratified sampling.

 ```r
 set.seed(17)